ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #a8c62c'> App.jsx**

 `{ path: 'edit', element: <EditEventPage /> },`

+### Working with action() Functions

+**<span style='color: #495fcb'> Note:** the great thing about react-router is that it helps handling form submissions and extracting data from that form.
+For that, you should go to that form and make sure that all your inputs have the **name attribute**, because those names will later be used for extracting the data.

+You should also replace the *html form element* by the *react-router* `Form` element.
+Now this form tag will make sure that the browser default of sending a request to the backend will be omitted but it will take that request that would've been sent and give it to your action.
+And that's pretty useful because that request will contain all the data that was submitted as part of the form.

+The request will not be sent to the backend automatically, but instead to your action.
+And it will include all the form data if you use this special form component.
 <!---
 [comment]: it works with text, you can rename it how you want